kshitij1210/Particle-Swarm-Optimization-Based-Cost-Effective-Cloudlet-Scheduling-using-CloudSim/README.md

 4.)
 PSO with both Linearly Decreasing Inertia Weight and improved Constriction Factor

 Among them, the best variant was selected for Cloudlet Scheduling.
 Another heuristic of PSO known as MultiSwarm PSO was also used and tested.
 In this heuristic instead of using a single swarm, the swarm was divided into a number of smaller swarms with their own respective velocities.
-The 4 variants stated above were also implemented using MultiSwarm heuristic and tested against **CEC CEC-2013 28 benchmark functions** and also the best variant among them is selected for scheduling cloudlets.
+The 4 variants stated above were also implemented using MultiSwarm heuristic and tested against **CEC-2013 28 benchmark functions** and also the best variant among them is selected for scheduling cloudlets.
 Both Single Swarm and MultiSwarm PSO were tested against Random Scheduling and it was observed that both performed a lot better than Random Scheduling.
 Our work was done keeping in mind both independent and dependent tasks.
 In our code, there are 4 packages -

 1.) **PSOCEC2013** : Which contains 4 variants of PSO codes using JSwarm which are tested on CEC functions.